gotoiot/embed-iot-core/beacons-broadcasters/README.md

 | **_4_** | Create iBeacon with the next configurations. [name: iBeacon1 - uuid:ffffffff-bbbb-cccc-dddd-eeeeeeeeeeee - major:111 - minor: 222] | ![4](doc/android_4.png) |
 | **_5_** | Finally, enable iBeacon switch to starting to boradcast iBeacon packages | ![5](doc/android_5.png) |

-To be sure that the frames are being sent correctly, enable beacons-observer as described in its [README.md](../beacons-observer/README.md) and position yourself within a radius of less than 10 meters with the beacon emitter and check if the scanner is capable of taking the corresponding readings.
+> **_Note:_**: To be sure that the frames are being sent correctly, enable beacons-observer as described in its [README.md](../beacons-observer/README.md) and position yourself within a radius of less than 10 meters with the beacon emitter and check if the scanner is capable of taking the corresponding readings.

-## Contributing
+# Contributing